Piyawanno/Gaimon/document/README.md

 ### Single Page Application

-Gaimon emphasizes and is designed for the [**Single Page Application (SPA)**](https://en.wikipedia.org/wiki/Single-page_application).
+Gaimon emphasizes and is designed for the [**Single Page Application (SPA)**](https://en.wikipedia.org/wiki/Single-page_application) as the first class citizen.
 With No Line-of-Code, the Controller provides REST-API for CRUD out of the box.
-Front-End for SPA can be built under a proper software engineering and design.
+Front-End for SPA can be built under a modular software engineering and design.
+Data structure and Model can be directly imported from the Back-End to the Front-End to ensure the consistency.
+The state of data, user interface and event work together in harmony.
 No more mingle Frankenstein code base in Front-End development.

 ### Fast and Scalable